 We Scream for Vegan Sour Cream That Didn’t Work

 Greg and I are rather particular about our sour cream.
-We eat a lot of Mexican inspired dishes and we love to dollop some cool vegan sour cream on top of a fiery salsa.
+We eat a lot of Mexican-inspired dishes, and we love to dollop some fabulous vegan sour cream on top of a fiery salsa.

-So when I followed the recipe exactly (something that never happens), we were a bit disappointed that it didn’t really taste like sour cream.
+So when I followed the recipe exactly (something that never happens), we were disappointed that it didn’t taste like sour cream.

 And there we were, with a blender full of the not-so-sour-cream.
 We both hate to waste food, so I started throwing in this and that.
 Greg and I kept sticking our fingers in to taste it after each tweak.
 Finally, he looked at me and said, “Write down everything you put in that before you forget.”
 So, I did.

-That first time I made it, I used garlic powder.
-For the next batch I used raw garlic cloves.
-Depending on your time, love for garlic, and commitment to having garlic breath for a significant amount of time, either works just fine.
-But we love that full garlic taste so we prefer the raw garlic.*
+The first time I made it, I used garlic powder.
+For the next batch, I used raw garlic cloves.
+Depending on your time, love for garlic, and commitment to having garlic breath for a significant amount of time, either works fine.
+But we love that full garlic taste, so we prefer raw garlic.*

-We use it on roasted potato wedges, grilled portobello mushroom caps (so good), raw veggies and on our black bean burgers.
+We use it on roasted potato wedges, grilled portobello mushroom caps (so good), raw veggies, and our black bean burgers.
 It’s also killer on roasted broccoli and can totally transform leftovers.

 Make It Your Own

-If you follow my recipe, the consistency is a little firmer than sour cream, more like the consistency of mayonnaise.
-If you want it thinner, all you need to do is remove or reduce the cream of tartar by half.
-The recipe fits nicely in a pint size mason jar (how fun would it be to bring a jar of this amazing sauce over next time you’re invited to someone’s house??) and it will keep in the fridge for about 2 weeks.
+If you follow my recipe, the consistency is a little firmer than sour cream, like the consistency of mayonnaise.
+However, if you want it thinner, all you need to do is remove or reduce the cream of tartar by half.
+The recipe fits nicely in a pint-size mason jar (how fun would it be to bring a jar of this fantastic sauce over next time you’re invited to someone’s house??), and it will keep in the fridge for about 2 weeks.

-To be honest, it could very well last longer than 2 weeks.
+To be honest, it could very well last longer than two weeks.
 It just hasn’t lasted long enough in our fridge for us to find out.
-If anyone does figure that out, leave us a comment and we will update our post :)
+If anyone does figure that out, leave us a comment, and we will update our post :)

 Let us know what amazing vegan yummies this creamy, raw garlic sauce elevates in your kitchen!

-*Raw garlic has some amazing health benefits, including fighting bacterial and viral infections, regulating blood sugar and lowering blood pressure and cholesterol.
-It also lowers the risk for lung, brain and prostate cancer.
-While we are on the subject of health benefits, sunflower seeds are rich in magnesium, B complex vitamins and vitamin E, a powerful antioxidant with anti inflammatory effects.
+*Raw garlic has impressive health benefits, including fighting bacterial and viral infections, regulating blood sugar, and lowering blood pressure and cholesterol.
+It also reduces the risk of lung, brain, and prostate cancer.
+While we are on the health benefits, sunflower seeds are rich in magnesium, B complex vitamins, and vitamin E, a powerful antioxidant with anti-inflammatory effects.

 Husband and wife, father and mother, working adults – Greg and Georgia formed Full of Beans to share encouragement, inspiration, and tips to get you started on, and maintain, a plant-based vegan diet (even if you think you don't have the time/money/skills/energy).
 See the About page for more.